Investing in Organizations, Leaders, and the Movement

 COVID-19 Response for Women & Girls

-In the four rounds of grantmaking through the Community Response Fund, WFMN awarded more than $1 million to 80 organizations across the state to address the needs of women and girls experiencing gender-based violence, older women, policy-making and advocacy with underrepresented communities, and short-term financial support for everyday needs, including childcare, eldercare, food, housing, transportation, health, and wellness.
-A summary of investments can be found here.
+In the four rounds of grantmaking through the Community Response Fund, the Women’s Foundation of Minnesota awarded more than $1 million to 80 organizations across the state to address the needs of women and girls experiencing gender-based violence, older women, policy-making and advocacy with underrepresented communities, and short-term financial support for everyday needs, including childcare, eldercare, food, housing, transportation, health, and wellness.

 Recent & Upcoming Grants: